acornprover/acornprover.org/docs/language/imports.md

 You can import any types, variables, and functions defined at the top level.

-You usually shouldn't need to import individual theorems.
+You can import individual theorems to cite them, but you generally shouldn't need to.
 Acorn's prover will index all theorems in the imported modules and use them for proving.

-You _can_ import named theorems, though.
-If the Acorn prover is failing to find a proof, and you know that it should use a particular theorem, you can write it inline as a "hint".

-TODO: provide an example.

 ## Caveat Mathematicus